janwaltl/elphi/README.md

 # License

-ElPhi project is licensed under the MIT License, see LICENSE.txt for more information.
+ElPhi project is licensed under the MIT License, see LICENSE for more information.

 The repository contains folders and files from other authors having a license of their own.